High-Desert-Institute/forecast-convergence-analysis/README.md

 ﻿# Forecast Convergence Analysis Monorepo
+ A monorepo centered on a pipeline that ingests and analyzes evolving forecast claims into standardized artifacts, with a website and a local TUI that both expose convergence, provenance, and verification insights.

 ## Overview
 Forecast Convergence Analysis is one analytical technique implemented and exposed through three packages in one monorepo: